evanx/lula-hub/README.md

 The lula-auth microservice provides `/register` and `/login` endpoints.

-The lula-client will `/register` itself once-off, specifying a self-generated authentication `secret,` together with its provisioned `otpSecret.` If the `regDeadline` has expired, then this must be extended in Redis in order for the client's registration to succeed.
+The lula-client will `/register` itself once-off, specifying a self-generated authentication `secret,` and authenticating its registration using a one-time password using its provisioned `otpSecret.` If the `regDeadline` has expired, then this must be extended in Redis in order for the client's registration to succeed.

 Thereafter the client can `/login` using that `secret` in order to receive an `accessToken` for a WebSocket connection to lula-hub.